Skip to content

 • Reset task: the user may press a reset button for resetting the traveled distance.
 The task run time is \(100\,\mathsf{ms}\) and its period is \(800\,\mathsf{ms}\).

 • Display task: The BikeComputer program updates the information displayed on the LCD screen.
 The task run time is \(300\,\mathsf{ms}\) and its period is \(1600\,\mathsf{ms}\).
-The task may be splitted in different subtasks.
+The task may be splitted in two different subtasks.

 The task run times used in this example are of course not very realistic - they should be much shorter - but since we are interested in analysing the different scheduling algorithms without introducing idle times, this will make the analysis simpler.